 Try to cut fruit and vegetable scraps into smaller pieces because a smaller surface area will decompose faster than a large one.

 Wash your bin with soap and water each time you empty it into your outdoor compost bin.
 Replace your charcoal filter every 3 months.
+Need more filters?
+You can order them here.

 3. Fill backyard compost bin correctly with a 2:1 ratio of browns to greens